 - Eye movement desensitization and reprocessing (EMDR)

-- Selective serotonin reuptake inhibitors (SSRIs) medication
+- Selective serotonin reuptake inhibitors (SSRIs), a type of medication

 Your PTSD Diagnosis May Qualify You for VA Disability Benefits